EvergoodTeam/Evergood/README.md

 ## Discord
 Join us on discord for support and updates on upcoming versions: https://discord.gg/k2P68Y8

+## Issues
+If you encounter any issue during your playthrough, either with the Modpack itself or the Serverpack, make sure to report it either here on [GitHub](https://github.com/EvergoodTeam/Evergood/issues) or on [Discord](https://discord.gg/k2P68Y8) in the correct channel (#issues)

 ## Notes
 - Files provided in the "Client" folder are to be shared between the Modpack and the Serverpack (except the "Resources" and "Local" folder)